jiashenggu/note/coding/self_intro.md

 Hi, I'm Jiasheng Gu.
-At 01.ai, I built the end-to-end training pipeline for proprietary VLMs and LLMs.
+At 01.AI, I built the end-to-end training pipeline for proprietary VLMs and LLMs.
 These include the 25B-A3.5B and 247B-A22B MoE models.
-All this was to create a generative AI video editing and mixing product from the scratch.
+All this was used to create a generative AI video editing and mixing product from the scratch.

 My work covered the whole training process.
 First, I did continued pre-training on a 20-billion-token dataset using Megatron-LM.
 Then, I set up a two-stage fine-tuning process: SFT and DPO.
 This made the models better at understanding and clipping video, which is critical for the product.